giuseppecarnicella/Biometric-System-Project/README.md

 # What it contains

-- KNN.py contains all the methods to train and use the KNN model.
+- KNN.py contains all the methods to train and use the KNN identification model.
 - verification.py contains all the methods to use the fingerprint verification model.
 - gallery_features.py contains all the methods to create the fingerprint gallery.
 - GUI.py contain the demo.